 Boarders are consistently the best young leaders and team players in the school.
-They are amongst those who participate most in sports, music and enrichment activities, and achieve the most outstanding academic results.
+They are amongst those who participate most in sports, music and enrichment activities, and they achieve outstanding academic results.

 What you can expect:

-- Dedicated Sixth Form communal areas including kitchens
+- Sixth Form communal areas including kitchen and living room

 - Tailored support from a team of boarding tutors who are all academic staff at the school

-- The opportunity to develop your leadership skills and contribute to boarding life
+- The opportunity to develop leadership skills, support community projects and contribute to boarding life

-Hear from some of our current Sixth Form Boarders:
+Hear from some of our Sixth Form Boarders:

 Boarding really prepares you for university by giving you the opportunity to be independent, responsible and resilient.
 We are given more responsibility, such as organising house events but are also given more freedom to do things like go to town or to the gym.
 I believe that boarding has really developed me as person, especially my leadership skills, and has prepared me for the future.